MultiQOL Study: an investigation into the quality of life of parents of multiple birth children with and without developmental disabilities

 A review of umbilical arterial thrombosis at the Royal Women’s Hospital 2000 to 2010

-Dr Fiona Brownfoot, Clinical Assoc Prof Mark Umstad
+Dr Fiona Brownfoot, Clin Assoc Prof Mark Umstad

 A recent case of a thrombosed umbilical artery prompted a review of the literature.
 This has been identified as a very rare event often with significant adverse outcomes.